 8.1 Invocation of tactics

 A tactic is applied as an ordinary command.
-If the tactic does not address the first subgoal, the command may be preceded by the wished subgoal number as shown below:
+If the tactic is not meant to address the first subgoal, the command may be preceded by the wished subgoal number as shown below:

+'''

-tactic\invocation ::= num : tactic . | tactic .
+tactic_invocation ::= num : tactic . | tactic .

+'''